KunkelAlexander/KunkelAlexander.github.io/_posts/2024-10-02-when-fourier-fails-local-fourier-basis-post.md

 ## Intro
 This series of posts looks into different strategies for interpolating non-periodic, smooth data on a uniform grid with high accuracy.
 For an introduction, see the <a href="https://kunkelalexander.github.io/blog/when-fourier-fails-filters-post/">first post of this series</a>.
-In the following, we will consider the benefits of mollifiers, that is, convolutions of the non-periodic data with smooth bell functions around the discontinuity to make it continuous.
-The particular method presented here is presented as Fourier extension of the second kind in Boyd's excellent paper <a href="https://www.sciencedirect.com/science/article/abs/pii/S0021999102970233"> A Comparison of Numerical Algorithms for Fourier Extension of the First, Second, and Third Kinds </a>.
-It also features in the paper <a href=https://link.springer.com/article/10.1007/BF01060869>Spectral multidomain technique with Local Fourier Basis</a> by Israeli et al. who use it to build PDE solvers.
+In this post, we delve into the benefits of mollifiers, which involve convolutions of non-periodic data with smooth bell functions around discontinuities to ensure continuity.
+The method presented here is known as the Fourier extension of the second kind, as described in Boyd's insightful paper <a href="https://www.sciencedirect.com/science/article/abs/pii/S0021999102970233"> A Comparison of Numerical Algorithms for Fourier Extension of the First, Second, and Third Kinds </a>.
+It also features in the paper <a href="https://link.springer.com/article/10.1007/BF01060869">Spectral multidomain technique with Local Fourier Basis</a> by Israeli et al. who use it to build PDE solvers.
 You may find the accompanying <a href="https://github.com/KunkelAlexander/nonperiodicinterpolation-python"> Python code on GitHub </a>.

-## Bell functions
+### Mollifiers
-The idea of mollifiers is to convolve the non-periodic function with a suitable smooth bell function in position space to smoothen the discontinuity.
-Compared to filters, mollifiers require knowledge of the location of the discontinuity which makes them inferior to filters in some applications.
-Just like for filters, the convolution leads to a loss of information which makes mollifiers inferior to methods that use more information about a given function to make it periodic.
+Mollifiers involve convolving non-periodic functions with suitable smooth bell functions in position space to smooth out discontinuities.
+Unlike filters, mollifiers require knowledge of the discontinuity's location, making them less effective in certain applications.
+Similar to filters, convolution with a mollifier results in information loss, making them less effective than methods that utilize more information about the function to achieve periodicity.

-The filter we are going to is the bell function $$B(x)$$:
+The mollifier we are going to is the bell function $$B(x)$$:
 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/lfb_bell.png" alt="">
-It is the identity function in the domain $$\[a, b\]$$ and smoothly decays to zero in the boundary regions $$\[a_1, a\]$$ and $$\[b, b_1\]$$.
-It decays to the value $$\frac{1}{\sqrt{2}}$$ at the points $$\bar{a}$$ and $$\bar{b}$$.
+It is the identity function in the domain $$[a, b]$$ and smoothly decays to zero in the boundary regions $$[a_1, a]$$ and $$[b, b_1]$$.
+Moreover, it assumes the value $$\frac{1}{\sqrt{2}}$$ at the points $$\bar{a}$$ and $$\bar{b}$$.

+### Antisymmetric extension
-One could simply multiply the bell function $$B(x)$$ with the input function $$f(x)$$ to obtain periodic function.
-However, as can be read in Boyd's paper, one can achieve higher accuracy by means of a folding operation that makes better use of the boundary zone.
+One could naively multiply the bell function $$B(x)$$ with the input function $$f(x)$$ to obtain a periodic function.
+However, as Boyd's paper suggests, higher accuracy can be achieved through a folding operation that optimally utilizes the boundary zone.

 $$F(x) = B(x)f(x) - B(2\hat{a} - x) f(2\hat{a} - x)  - B(2\hat{b} - x) f(2\hat{b} - x)$$

 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/lfb_folding.png" alt="">

-$$F(x)$$ can be antisymmetrically extended to give a periodic function where the original unmodified function $$f(x)$$ can be seen in the domain shaded in light blue in the following plot.
+$$F(x)$$ can be antisymmetrically extended to produce a periodic function, where the original unmodified function $$f(x)$$ resides in the shaded domain shown below.

 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/lfb_extension.png" alt="">

-Note that we discard the boundary regions $$\[a_1, a\]$$ and $$\[b, b_1\]$$ in this process.
-The larger they are, the higher the accuracy of the periodic extension.
+It is important to note that in this process, the boundary regions $$[a_1, a]$$ and $$[b, b_1]$$ are discarded.
+The larger these regions are, the higher the accuracy of the periodic extension.

-For a domain of size $$N=100$$ and additional ghost boundaries of size $$N_{gh} = 32$$ we obtain the following accuracies for the derivatives of $$f(x) = \exp(x)$$ in $$\[0, \pi\]$$.
+For a domain of size $$N=100$$ and additional ghost boundaries of size $$N_{gh} = 32$$ we obtain the following accuracies for the derivatives of $$f(x) = \exp(x)$$ in $$[0, \pi]$$.
 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/lfb_accuracy.png" alt="">

+### Accuracy
-The accuracy is alright, but far from what I imagine when sacrificing more then one third of the input data for obtaining a periodic extension.
-The advantage of mollifiers is that they do not require the solution of a linear system of equations and are therefore very fast to compute.
-They can be a good option for large domains where having a ghost boundary of a few dozen points is not a problem.
+While the accuracy is acceptable, it falls short of expectations when sacrificing more than one-third of the input data for obtaining a periodic extension.
+However, mollifiers offer the advantage of not requiring the solution of linear systems of equations, making them computationally efficient.
+They can be a viable option for large domains where having a ghost boundary of a few dozen points is feasible.
 The code to generate the above figures can be found below:

+{%- highlight python -%}

+import numpy as np
+import scipy
-{%- highlight python -%}import numpy as np import scipy import matplotlib.pyplot as plt
+import matplotlib.pyplot as plt